 "Minority-owned" (section 1.3.3) is a business at least 51% owned by one or more minority individuals, and whose management and daily operations are controlled by one or more minority individuals.
 Recognized minorities include Asian Americans, African Americans, Hispanic Americans and Native Americans, among others.

 “LGBT-owned” (section 1.3.4) is a business at least 51% owned by a lesbian, gay, bisexual, or transgender person or persons and whose management and daily operations are controlled by one or more of those individuals.

 How to Apply

-If you are interested in certification and believe your company qualifies as a women or minority-owned business, carefully read our General Information and Application, before submitting a complete, signed and notarized verification application with all required documents to the clearinghouse office.
-Reading the Supplier Clearinghouse FAQs will also be helpful.
+If you are interested in certification and believe your company qualifies as a women, minority and/or LGBT-owned business, carefully read our General Information and Application, before submitting a complete, signed and notarized verification application with all required documents to the clearinghouse office.
+Reading the Supplier Clearinghouse “Questions and Answers” section will also be helpful.